aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/ods-to-xls/_index.md

 ---
 title: Java ODS to XLS - ODS to XLS Converter
 description: Aspose Excel.
-Convert ODS to XLS quickly and easily with Aspose.Cells.
-Java ODS to XLS.
-Java Save ODS to XLS.
-Save ODS as XLS using Java.
+This comprehensive solution provides Java developers with a fully integrated approach to convert ODS to XLS format, enabling seamless saving of ODS data into XLS format using the Aspose.Cells library, all through efficient and customizable Java code.
-keywords: [Aspose Excel., Java Aspose.Cells., Convert ODS to XLS in Java., Save ODS to XLS using Java., Java ODS to XLS saveformat., ODS to XLS Converter., Java Save ODS as XLS]
+keywords: [Aspose Excel., Java Aspose.Cells., Smart ODS files to XLS Converter for Java., Convert ODS to XLS in Java., ODS files to XLS Conversion in Java., Leverage intelligent data processing to automatically parse and save ODS into XLS format with high fidelity and code efficiency]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}